GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
-Given that their pay is never commensurate, they are the biggest bargains in the software field.
+> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
 >
-> ~ *Robert L. Glass*
+> ~ *René Descartes*

 ---
 ## 🏎 Quick Facts